Influencing Humans to Conform to Preference Models for RLHF: Conclusion

 \section{Conclusion}

 \commentb{In this para, maybe add some language about reducing the gap.} The choice of preference model used by an RLHF algorithm introduces a source of misalignment between how humans are assumed to generate preferences and how they actually generate preferences, potentially limiting the alignment of the learned reward function.
-Even if we could \textit{perfectly} model \textit{all} human preferences, we may wish that preferences are generated by a different model that is computationally efficient for RLHF or provides certain theoretical guarantees.
+This gap arises because RLHF algorithms must interpret expressed preferences through a particular preference model, even though humans may translate their latent reward judgments into preferences in different ways.
+Further, even if we could \textit{perfectly} model \textit{all} human preferences, we may wish that preferences are generated by a different model that is computationally efficient for RLHF or provides certain theoretical guarantees.
 To this end, we propose influencing human preferences towards a chosen preference model through user-interface design---a novel direction for RLHF research.
+By shaping how humans express preferences during elicitation, our approach reduces the gap between the preference model assumed by the algorithm and the preferences that humans provide.

+We focus on influencing people towards three preference models: the change-in-expected-return, regret, and partial return preference models.
+The latter two are common in prior RLHF work.
 We first establish that humans can be significantly influenced towards a specific preference model when privileged information about that model is shown during preference elicitation.

-We then introduce two practical interventions: training subjects to follow a preference model in the \textsc{Trained} experiment---which significantly influences them towards that specific model----and changing the preference elicitation question in the \textsc{Question} experiment---which can significantly influence humans towards the partial return preference model and moderately towards the regret preference model.
-All three interventions result in learning more aligned reward functions.
+We then introduce two practical interventions.
+In the \textsc{Trained} experiment, training subjects to follow a preference model significantly shifts their preferences toward that model in the same domain they were trained in.
+In a follow-up experiment, training people to follow the partial return preference model in one domain significantly influenced their preferences towards that model in a different, new domain.
+Training subjects to follow the regret preference model, however, did not influence people towards that model in the new domain, which we attribute to the high cognitive load of learning to explicitly compute the regret.
+All training-based interventions resulted in learning more aligned reward functions.
+These experiments highlight that training subjects to follow a preference model is an effective alignment tool, and that careful subject training interfaces are crucial to avoid fatiguing subjects during preference elicitation.